Science Learning Hub logo

 Optical illusions can be used to demonstrate the importance of checking information and corroborating data.

-Rights: Wikistallion, licensed under Creative Commons 3.0
+Rights: Wikistallion, licensed under CC BY-SA 3.0

 Referencing Hub media